EcoSHEDS/tame/README.md

 ## Run Development Server

 To run the development server with HOT-reloading.
-The client will fetch the data whichever URL is set to `VUE_APP_API_BASEURL` in `.env.development`.
+The client will fetch the data whichever URL is set to `VUE_APP_API_BASEURL` in `.env`.

 ```sh
 yarn serve